 As a child, I was the kid filling her pockets with worms or trying to befriend a crab at the beach.
 Growing up in the Pacific Northwest, I spent a lot of time camping and fishing in the pouring rain with my dad.
-When the fish weren't biting or the weather was just too miserable, we'd hole up inside our tent and pass the hours playing cards, telling stories and discussing fish psychology.
-Since that time, I've earned graduate degrees in writing and education from the University of Oregon.
-I've been a camp counselor, a preschool teacher and a curriculum developer.
+When the fish weren't biting or the weather was just too miserable, we'd hole up inside our tent and pass the hours playing cards, telling stories, and discussing fish psychology.
+Since then, I've earned graduate degrees in writing and education from the University of Oregon.
+I've also been a camp counselor, a preschool teacher, and a curriculum developer.
 I've studied Kiswahili in Mombasa, Kenya; provided instructional support to teachers in Ladakh, India; and taught elementary school in Mission, South Dakota.
-Along the way, I've been amazed and inspired by the bravery, curiosity and creativity of children.
-The natural world continues to fascinate me, and I've never stopped telling stories.
-These days, I make my home in Portland, Oregon, where deserts, beaches, forests and mountains are all within reach.
+All along the way, I've been amazed and inspired by the bravery, curiosity and creativity of children.
+The natural world continues to fascinate me and I've never stopped telling stories.
+These days, I make my home in Portland, Oregon, where deserts, beaches, forests, and mountains are all within reach.